 If a unit chooses instead to forego these services and develop pieces/projects on its own or in conjunction with external vendors, Marketing and Communications must still review and approve the design and content.
 The vendor will receive payment from the university once the job is complete only if the purchase order includes a job number assigned by Marketing and Communications.

 Marketing and Communication’s assignment of a job number means that Marketing and Communications has approved the piece for dissemination based on two criteria:

 - The copy/design do not harm the university’s brand

-M&C will then review within one business day and provide feedback/approval/recommendations for changes, along with the Wrike job number to be used when requesting a PO.
-A minimum of one business day must be allowed for M&C review.
+Marketing and Communications will then review within one business day and provide feedback/approval/recommendations for changes, along with the Wrike job number to be used when requesting a PO.
+A minimum of one business day must be allowed for Marketing and Communications review.

 Proof Guidelines and Procedures for Marketing and Graphic Design Projects

-All marketing and graphic design projects created by M&C for Illinois Tech clients include a first design proof.
-This proof will represent M&C's first attempt to meet the client’s needs as discussed in the initial conversations about the project.
+All marketing and graphic design projects created by Marketing and Communications for Illinois Tech clients include a first design proof.
+This proof will represent Marketing and Communications's first attempt to meet the client’s needs as discussed in the initial conversations about the project.

 After receiving the first proof, if the client wants to make changes, up to two additional proofs will be provided.
-Edits can be to either the design or text.
-Edits must be provided as annotated comments in the PDF proof that M&C provides.
-M&C will not accept handwritten edits, edits written in email messages or Word documents, or edits provided over the phone.
+Edits can be made to either the design or text.
+Edits must be provided as annotated comments in the PDF proof that Marketing and Communications provides.
+Marketing and Communications will not accept handwritten edits, edits written in email messages or Word documents, or edits provided over the phone.